South Carolina State University: 2000–present

 Hugine's contract was terminated by the SC State Board of Trustees on December 11, 2007, only four days before the Fall Commencement Exercises, by a telephone conference meeting.
 According to the board, his reasons for dismissal were a performance review for the 2006–2007 school year and a second education review.
 The board decided to conduct a national search for a new president immediately.
 On December 13, 2007, the board selected Leonard McIntyre, the Dean of the College of Education, Humanities and Social Sciences at SC State to serve as interim president.
 Hugine was the fourth president to leave SC State since Nance retired in 1986.

 George Cooper, formerly with the U.S. Department of Agriculture, assumed the presidency of S.C.
 State on July 16, 2008, and was the tenth president.
 The SC State Board of Trustees voted to terminate Cooper's contract on June 15, 2010.
 John E. Smalls, senior vice president of finance, was appointed to lead the university in the interim.
 President Cooper was reinstated two weeks later after a change in board membership.
 His predecessor, Andrew Hugine, Jr., who was also dismissed and sued the university, eventually accepting $60,000 to drop his suit for defamation and breach of contract.
 Hugine, now president of Alabama A&M University, sought $1-million from South Carolina State and $2-million from the trustees who voted to oust him.

+In 2021, President Joe Biden visited Orangeburg to deliver a commencement address at South Carolina State.

+On October 5, 2025, two unrelated shootings happened on campus during homecoming weekend.
+One person was killed and two people injured.
+A 18-year-old suspect was arrested and charged in the shooting death.